gondalhamza/zendesk-tickets-app/README.md

-# Leafworks Tickets Web Application
+# Zendesk Tickets Web Application

 This is a simple web application that displays Zendesk tickets where a user is CC'd.
 The application is divided into a frontend (React app) and a backend (Node/Express app) component.